Abukuma Cave あぶくま洞

 Well lit, paved, and full of impressive formations

-Abukuma Cave, discovered in 1969, is made of limestone that was formed over 80 million years ago.
+Abukuma Cave is a limestone cave discovered in 1969.
 The cave not only has many stalactites and stalagmites, but also formations known as boxwork.
 This is a rare cave formation composed of thin blades of the mineral calcite projecting from cave walls and ceilings, forming a honeycomb or box-like pattern.
-It is the only publicly accessible cave that has boxwork.

 Speleothems form the most impressive formations inside Abukuma, including the famed Christmas Tree and the Silver Frost.
 Takine Goten, the cathedral, is a large space with many speleothems and is occasionally used for musical performances.